CorrM/LorAuto/README.md

 ### Real-time card update

 Real-time card updates as the bot dynamically adjusts card attributes, such as Attack, Health and ~Keywords~, during gameplay.

 No longer fully confined to static data provided by the game client.

-### Strategies (play styles)
+### Plugin System

 Unleash your creativity and adaptability with our bot.
-Create strategy to fit your deck playstyle, allowing you to implement unique strategies that align perfectly with your card-set.
+Create strategies to fit your deck play-style, allowing you to implement unique strategies that align perfectly with your card-set.
+The bot also provides a plugin system that allows you to develop and integrate your own custom strategies seamlessly using C# or Python.

+With the plugin system, you can extend the bot capabilities and design tailored gameplay approaches, unlocking endless possibilities for your bot performance.
+Contribute to the bot strategy library by developing and sharing your plugins with the community, fostering a collaborative environment of strategy exploration and innovation.

-Note that this bot has built-in strategy `generic` play style.
+Note that the bot comes with a built-in strategy `generic` play style, but you have the flexibility to create and customize your own strategies using the plugin system.

+Feel free to experiment, enhance, and customize the bot behavior with your own strategies using the provided plugin system.

 ## How to run